NickNiuChina/stmt_flask/README.md

-## Flask academy management app based on adminLTE 3
+## Flask school management app based on adminLTE 3

-This is a for a demo app.
+This is a demo app.

 ## Installation